-This year the festival in Wuming County will be from April 8 to 11, 2016.
 There will be more than 30 activities (covering sport, culture, and tourism), from which you can experience authentic Zhuang customs.

 Some of the most spectacular activities that you cannot miss are the 'Thousand-Person Bamboo Pole Dance' (千人竹竿舞), 'Thousand-Person Martial Arts (Performance)' (千人武术), and 'Thousand-Person Square Dance' (千人广场舞).